 New York State Ranks Highest in Nation in Per Pupil Spending

-- For the 2018-19 school year,* New York State was the highest among the states in per-pupil disbursements for current public elementary and secondary education at $25,139, according to the U.S. Census Bureau.
-New York’s per-pupil spending rose 4.6 percent from the previous year and is 191 percent greater than the national average.
-Differences in educational spending among states may reflect variations in student profiles and regional costs, among other factors.
+- For the 2012-13 school year,* New York State was the highest among the states in per pupil expenditures for public elementary and secondary education at $19,818, according to the U.S. Census Bureau.
+This amount is:

-Local Resources Represent the Largest Source of Funding
+Local Governments Represent the Largest Source of Funding

-- In 2019-20, support for public elementary and secondary schools in New York came from the following sources:
+- In 2013-14, support for public elementary and secondary schools came from the following sources: